allen-chiang/Time-Series-Transformer/docs/source/quick_start.rst

 .. parsed-literal::

              Date symbol     Open  Open_lag1  Open_lead1
-    0  2019-08-12   aapl   197.66        NaN      199.05
+    0  2019-08-19   aapl   208.55        NaN      208.81
-    0  2019-08-12  googl  1180.00        NaN     1174.35
+    0  2019-08-19  googl  1191.83        NaN     1195.35
-    1  2019-08-13   aapl   199.05     197.66      201.16
+    1  2019-08-20   aapl   208.81     208.55      210.90
-    1  2019-08-13  googl  1174.35    1180.00     1176.07
+    1  2019-08-20  googl  1195.35    1191.83     1195.82
-    2  2019-08-14  googl  1176.07    1174.35     1168.43
+    2  2019-08-21  googl  1195.82    1195.35     1193.80

 Note: Some other use cases could be inventory.
 Inventory data is usually associate with multiple categories such as item name or locations.
-To use groupby parameter, it has to be combined into on column, for example, item, location –> item_location.
+To use groupby parameter, it has to be combined into on column, for example, item, location --> item\_location.
 The currently api only supports one column groupby.

 Deep Learning
 -------------

 Transforming panel data into tensor data for deep learning model might wirte server lines of code.
-Using Pandas_Time_Series_Tensor_Dataset can easily complete those tidious tasks.
+Using Pandas\_Time\_Series\_Tensor\_Dataset can easily complete those tidious tasks.
 This class will take your pandas frame as input and following the configuration to manipulate the data and make the generator for training.

-The configuration can be simply setup by set_config function.
-There are three type of manipulation sequence –> making lagging data, category –> making a sequence of same data, and label –> making 1 step lead data.
+The configuration can be simply setup by set\_config function.
+There are three type of manipulation sequence --> making lagging data, category --> making a sequence of same data, and label --> making 1 step lead data.
 The following example uses a simple dataframe for demonstration.

 .. code:: ipython3